 2. Use Technology to Streamline the Process

-3. Making it a Part of the Organization Culture
+3. Make it a Part of the Organization Culture

-Social recognition is all about publicizing the efforts and achievements of employees in a manner that inspires the other members of the workforce to perform better and become eligible for similar recognition.
+Social recognition is all about publicizing the efforts and achievements of employees in a manner that inspires other members of the workforce to perform better and get similar recognition.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)